Zuan-Khalik/TOOFAB/README.md

 ### Current features
 The implementation has the following currently (tested) features:
-- Simulation of the Simplified DFN (SDFN) model as presented in [1].
+- Fast simulation of the full DFN model (without simplifications), including concentration-dependent parameters
+- The ability to apply several simplifications to allow for a trade-off between accuracy and computation time.

 ### Coming features
 TOOBASIM will be continuously upgraded, and the current planned features are as follows:
-- Fast simulation of the full DFN model (without simplifications), including concentration-dependent parameters
-- The ability to apply several simplifications to allow for a trade-off between accuracy and computation time.
 - Thermal dynamics through a lumped thermal model.
 - Battery ageing model
 - Improved exception handling